plongquian/pet_shelter/source/adoption/cats.rst

 	* Declawed: Yes

 **Personality Details:**
-	* Extremely smart, sweet, and silly
+	* Extremely smart, sweet, and silly.
-	* Very outgoing
+	* Very outgoing.
-	* Will do well in a home with or without children
+	* Will do well in a home with or without children.

 Polly
 ------